primates

 For the past seven years, I had been working as a volunteer caretaker for primates at the Dutch rescue centre for AAP (Animal Advocacy and Protection).
 And now I brought my volunteering and my photography together through this series, made in rescue centres in the Netherlands, Spain and Indonesia.
 I portrayed animals that had been in the hands of traders, used in laboratory testing, worked as circus animals, or been household pets.

-Unexpectedly, the pandemic made the idea behind the series even more urgent.
-The photos reflect the way we treat animals and our common habitats.
+The pandemic underlined the story I was working on.
+The animals in rescue centres tell us how we treat them, and our common habitats.
 Many people today have lost touch with their natural environment, unaware that we are part of a complex ecological system that continues to work.
 Until we find a new balance, viruses will keep on spreading all over the world.

-The photos also reflect the way we look at apes and monkeys, our closest living relatives.
+The photos reflect the way we look at apes and monkeys, our closest living relatives.
 How do we, as human beings, relate to them?
 And what do the portraits tell us about ourselves?

 exhibition Gimme Shelter